bictorv/chaosnet-bridge/README.md

 subnet should be dropped.
 This is similar to the IP private networks such as 10.x.y.z or 192.168.x.y.

+Additional private non-routed subnets can be defined using the `private` keyword in the [configuration](CONFIGURATION.md), which can also define a file for hostname-address mappings for private networks.
+(Such networks typically do not have DNS entries.)

 ## Other features

 If the process receives a SIGUSR1 signal, it prints things about its